Gatecoin/RESTful-API-Implementation/README.md

 ##Required Headers

-`API_USER_ID`: The unique id for the user, can be obtained after login
+`API_PUBLIC_KEY`: The public key which can be obtained after login.
+Alternatively, the API key can also be generated at:  https://gatecoin.com/login?path=%2Fplatform%2FapiKeyManagement

-`API_REQUEST_SIGNATURE`: An valid API Signature signed with API key in HMAC
+`API_REQUEST_SIGNATURE`: A valid API Signature signed with API key in HMAC

 `API_REQUEST_DATE`: The datetime of request in UTC format